pouriavj/family-travel-tracker/README.md

 # 🌍 Travel Tracker

 An interactive web application that lets users track and visualize the countries they’ve visited on a world map.
-Built with **Node.js**, **Express**, **EJS**, and **PostgreSQL**, it allows users to add countries through an input form, automatically highlights them on the map, and stores all data in a database for persistent tracking.
+Built with **Node.js**, **Express**, **EJS**, and **PostgreSQL**, it allows multiple users (e.g., family members) to track their visited countries individually.
+Each user has a personal color, and switching between user tabs updates the map to show their specific visited countries.”

 ---

 ## ✨ Features

 - 🗺️ Interactive world map that highlights visited countries
-- ➕ Add new countries via input form
+- 👥 Multiple user profiles (e.g., family members)
-- 📊 Displays total number of visited countries
+- 🎨 Each user chooses a custom map color
-- ⚠️ Error handling for invalid or duplicate country entries
+- 🗺️ Add visited countries for each user
-- 💾 Data persistence with PostgreSQL
+- 📊 Displays total visited countries per user

 ---